EnlitHamster/VtkUnityWorkbench/README.md

   - Right click on *ALL_BUILD* and run *Build* and wait for the build to finish
   - Right click on *INSTALL* and run *Project only > Build INSTALL only*

 The compilation of the VTK library could take up to two hours depending on the performances of your computer.
-If it takes longer than that, we suggesat you switch to a more powerful workstation for ease of development, as otherwise development could become very difficult and stressful.
+If it takes longer than that, we suggest you switch to a more powerful workstation for ease of development, as otherwise it could become very difficult and stressful.

 ### Building VtkUnityWorkbench